 The creation of Bitcoin and cryptocurrency as a whole is shrouded in mystery which certainly adds to the air of aloofness and mysticism that surrounds it.
 What we do know about its creation is that it was created by an individual or group of individuals who used the pseudonym Satoshi Nakamoto.
 No one really knows who created it, but suspicion abounds.

 It is said that this particular individual is exceptionally wealthy because he/she/they owns 980,000 bitcoins essentially making them a billionaire.
 However, this person has not touched any of the bitcoin that they own.

 The launch of bitcoin came with the bitcoin whitepaper.
-This paper is Titled, Bitcoin: A Peer to Peer Electronic Cash System and it details the purpose of bitcoin, the advantage, and its philosophical underpinnings.
+This paper is Titled, Bitcoin: A Peer-to-Peer Electronic Cash System and it details the purpose of bitcoin, its advantage, and its philosophical underpinnings.

 A year after its original launch, a bitcoin was only valued at $0.04.
 It was almost exclusively being used by tech geeks and underground criminals.
 It was not well known or well regarded in the mainstream.
 More than a decade after its origin tale, bitcoin is now widely accessible to the masses and is now worth billions of dollars.

 Nowadays, there are thousands of cryptocurrencies floating around on the web.
-While some may be legitimate, many are frantic guess rich schemes.
+While some may be legitimate, many are frantic get-rich schemes.
 Thus, making bitcoin the most dominant, prominent, and authoritarian cryptocurrency in the long run.

 - There will never be more than 21 million bitcoins.

-- Bitcoin is currently the word’s 11th largest money supply.
+- Bitcoin is currently the world’s 11th largest money supply.